 Allow each portion of the wash liquid to run through before adding the next portion and do not fill the filter more than three-fourths full of the precipitate.
 When the filter paper has drained thoroughly, transfer it to a previously weighed porcelain, silica or platinums crucible.

 Heat the crucible gradually until content is dry.
 Char the paper without inflaming, and burn off the carbon at as low temperature as possible under good oxidizing conditions in order to avoid reduction of the ferric oxide.
 Finally, ignite the precipitate at a red heat for 15 min and take care to exclude the flame gases from the interior of the crucible, cool, in a desiccator for 15 min, and weigh.
-Alternatively, heat in an electric muffle furnace at 500 to 550 °C. Repeat the ignition (10 to 15 min) until constant weight is obtained.
+Alternatively, heat in an electric muffle furnace at 500 °C to 550 °C. Repeat the ignition (10 min to 15 min) until constant weight is obtained.

 B-3 CALCULATION